rowlinsonmike/flow-optics/README.md

 - DAYS = an integer specifying the date range to be used e.g., entering 3 will result in querying from 3 days ago to now.
 - COMMA_SEPERATED_IP_LIST = list of ip addresses that you want correlated e.g., 10.0.0.1,10.0.0.2

-> ports > 1023 will be labeled as HIGH PORT
+> ports greater than 1023 will be labeled as HP

 The visual will be served at http://localhost:8000 once the data is ready.